The Harvest

 My family arrived in America nearly five hundred years ago.
 They migrated from Spain with the blessings of the queen.
 Many believed there was land and fortune for all who were brave enough to undergo the journey.

-In Chapter One, Hadwyn finds his sons planting seeds (Waiden: pages 10-11).
-The seeds were scattered in the pathways, along the rocky ground, and an abandoned farm next door.
+In Chapter One, Hadwyn finds his sons planting seeds.
+The seeds were scattered in the pathways, along the rocky ground, and in an abandoned farm next door.
 Hadwyn told his boys that the soil must be good to produce a harvest.

-The prior conversation represents the Parable of the Sower (Matthew 13: 3-9).
+That conversation represents the Parable of the Sower (Matthew 13:3–9).
 The different types of ground are hearts.
-Within the prologue, the message of the Gospel has been presented.
-Have a soft heart and allow the seeds (Gods Word) to take root in your life.
+Within the prologue, the message of the Gospel has already been presented.
+Have a soft heart and allow the seeds (God’s Word) to take root in your life.

 “The harvest is great, but the workers are few.”